Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 ## Disconnecting

-Disconnecting is rather simple, but you have to remember, that you cannot use the `NetworkSceneManager` once the `NetworkManager` is stopped because it will no longer be available (and should only be used for network session scene loading and unloading).
-When outside of a network session and once you have stopped the `NetworkManager`, you will need to use `UnityEngine.SceneManagement` to load any non-network session related scene.
+Disconnecting is rather simple, but you have to remember, that you cannot use the `NetworkSceneManager` once the `NetworkManager` is stopped because it will no longer be available and should only be used for network session scene loading, unloading, and late-joining client synchronization.
+When no network session is active and the `NetworkManager` has been stopped, you will need to use `UnityEngine.SceneManagement` to load any non-network session related scene.

 ```csharp
 public void Disconnect()